 Important Compliance for New GDPR Regulations

-The GDPR (General Data Protection Regulation) is requiring everyone who does business with anyone in the EU (European Union – see countries included below), to comply with their new Data Collection laws.
+The GDPR (General Data Protection Regulation) is requiring everyone who does business with anyone in the EU (European Union – see countries list either to the right or below), to comply with their new Data Collection laws.
 This applies to collecting data for selling products or when signing up for your E-Newsletter when dealing with clients in the EU.
-The new laws go into effect May 25, 2018, and there are ridiculously stiff fines for businesses that do not comply.
+The new law went into effect May 25, 2018, and there are ridiculously stiff fines for businesses that do not comply.

 We’ll try to simplify the new laws for you, the way we understand them, to the best of our knowledge.
 We are not attorneys.
 Please seek legal advice for a more accurate interpretation.

 Consent Requires a Positive Opt-In.
 No Pre-ticked Boxes Allowed.